gevhaz/seasonwatch/README.md

 ### Status

 Seasonwatch currently supports checking for new TV show seasons only.
-Version 0.3.1 has been released and is ready to be used for this purpose.

 ### Bugs